schwark/hubitatADC/README.md

 # hubitatADC
 Hubitat Alarm.com App and Driver

+# How to install
+The easiest way to install and keep up to date is to use [Hubitat Package Manager](https://hubitatpackagemanager.hubitatcommunity.com/installing.html).
+Search for Alarm.com to install

 # Hubitat ADC App v1.1.2
 Hubitat Elevation app and device handler for alarm.com